hypertidy/whatarelief/README.md

 elevation, and imagery, and we of course use the GDAL warper app lib as the most general and convenient engine for working with raster sources.
-There is no grand catalogue of these sources or how to use them, so we just grabbed them and made some helpers.
+There is no grand catalogue of these sources or how to use them, so we left that for later, grabbed some sources and made some helpers.

 Here you’ll find functions